Crohn's disease can sometimes be difficult to diagnose because it can have similar symptoms to lots of other conditions.

 Referral to a specialist

-If they think you could have Crohn's disease, your GP may refer you to a doctor called a gastroenterologist for tests to confirm the diagnosis.
+If they think you could have Crohn's disease, a GP may refer you to a doctor called a gastroenterologist for tests to confirm the diagnosis.

 Tests you may have include: